opensource-spraakherkenning-nl/ASR_NL_benchmark/README.md

 In order to run the benchmarking tool over a (set of) local hyp and ref file(s) we need docker to mount the local directory where the input files are located.
 The output files of the benchmarking tool will appear in the same folder.

 The following line runs the benchmarking tool over a local hyp and ref file.
-Use the absolute file path as the value for the variables `SOURCE`.
+Use the absolute file path as the value for the `SOURCE` variable.
 For `HYPFILENAME` use the filename of the hypfile and for `REFFILENAME` the name of the reffile.

 `HYPFILENAME` and `REFFILENAME` can also be the names of the folders containing the *hypfiles* and *reffiles* respectively. **Make sure** to create a folder named `results` in the `SOURCE` folder before running the command below: